AlessandroMinali/dks2-saveswap/README.md

 Notes
 -----------------
+- Console window must have focus to use hotkeys (ie. click on it before pressing f1 or something)
 - Saves can be made at any time.
 - Loads **MUST** be made at the login screen before you select continue and choose a character
 - If anything goes wrong during a session, manually use the MASTER save to overwrite your dks2 save.